 A webpage with videos, animations, and transitions, especially if you have it opened on multiple devices can seriously hamper performance even on the beefiest dev machines.
 Here are some steps you can take to improve performance.

 Animations are often the biggest resource hog when you have multiple devices in your workspace.
 Thankfully, you can disable them (and many more potential performance hogs).

-Click the ⚡ Lightning bolt icon towards the right of the app header to open the Performance dropdown.
+Click on the Performance icon on the left side of the Workspace Toolbar to open the dropdown.

 Here, you can toggle whichever web elements you want to disable.